-The directors have attended various seminars and meetings organised by such as Hong Kong Institute of Chartered Secretaries, Department of Foreign Affairs of Trade of Australia and Australian Institute of Company Directors to develop and refresh their knowledge so as to ensure that their contribution to the Board remains informed and relevant.
+The directors have attended various seminars and meetings organised by such as Hong Kong Institute of Chartered Secretaries, the Association of Chartered Certified Accountants to develop and refresh their knowledge so as to ensure that their contribution to the Board remains informed and relevant.
 All the directors also understand the importance of continuous professional development and are committed to participating any suitable training to develop and refresh their knowledge and skills.